dark733/PixelBlitz-TitlePage-Previews-v1.0/README.md

 4)Contributing to devlopmental stuff
 5)To make games which are less stresfull and sweaty and more relaxing 6)To make an application from full scratch

 ///note games are not implmented as of above mentioned date 22/12/23
+//only these stuff are implemented MenuBar,ShortCuts,TitlePage,GameSelectionPage and SoundAPI